 So many unanswered questions, in the light of these questions, emotions appear to be a weakness.
 So many people don’t show their emotions because they think of them as a weakness, while many believe emotions make us strong.
 Both can be true, depends on whom you ask this question.

 It’s only when we have experienced the sadness we can know what happiness is like.
-They are relative like black and white, light and dark, you can’t have the one without other one.
+They are relative like black and white, light and dark, you can’t have the one without another one.
 The existence of one depends on the another.
-So as long as we have emotions, we have to deal with both the healthy effects and side effects of it
+So as long as we have emotions, we have to deal with both the health effects and side effects of it